Historical Note:

 The only question left was whether he had attained it yet.
 Once Albus had figured that much out, and had given it some hard consideration, by HBP Albus provisionally — and retroactively — suspected that at the time of his first defeat, Tom had still been at least one short.

 ETA: and Rowling summarily dismissed this whole line of inquiry when she sat down to write DHs, too.
-For there is no indication in the alleged flashback of Tom’s first defeat that he had shown up at the Potters with the intention of creating a Horcrux at all.
+For there is no indication in the alleged flashback of Tom’s first defeat that he had shown up at the Potters with any intention of creating a Horcrux at all.
 Instead the whole passage in HBP has now been trivialized into just another instance of Albus buttering Harry up.
 And I find myself disbelieving that as well.
 She shouldn’t have made such a point of it in HBP unless it was supposed to mean something.
+And it all reads better if it does mean something.

-Since it fits nothing that was ever set up in any earlier part of the series, nor anything that comes after it, I have since concluded that the whole “flashback” was a fantasy on Tom’s part about what he ought to have done on that long-ago Halloween night.
-Just kill the kid (and his mother!) and have done with it.
+Since that whole stupid sequence fits nothing that was ever set up in any earlier part of the series, nor anything that comes after it, I have since concluded that the whole “flashback” was a fantasy on Tom’s part about what he ought to have done on that long-ago Halloween night.
+Just kill the kid (and his fool of a mother!) and have done with it.
 Forget about making a Horcrux from this one.
 Maybe the Longbottom brat…

 • • • •